Paleo Sweet Potato Bun

 Let’s talk a little about me, and meat.

-I am a reformed vegetarian.
-I started eating meat again about a year ago.
 Before I became a vegetarian I was an incredibly picky eater.
+I had a particular aversion to beef.
 When I was younger I wouldn’t touch a burger with a ten foot stick.
 After my 5-year animal protein hiatus, I slowly started to reintroduce different types of meat into my diet.
 It started with fish, and subsequently chicken.
 Beef was something I was in no hurry to try.
 Several months ago, I had a grass-fed burger for the first time in my life.
-It was surprisingly good.
+To my dismay, it was damn near amazing.
 I was hooked.
 Normally, I eat burgers and sandwiches wrapped in lettuce or deconstructed on a bed of greens.
 I love a good lettuce wrapped burger, but those suckers are difficult to eat neatly.
-This sweet potato bun was created as an effort to offer a grain-free alternative the traditional burger bun.
+This paleo sweet potato bun was created as an effort to offer a grain-free alternative the traditional burger bun.

-Now, when you bite this paleo sweet potato bun, don’t expect it to taste like it’s the fluffy, airy, suagr-y, simple carbohydrate counterpart you might be used to.
+Now, when you bite this paleo sweet potato bun, don’t expect it to taste like it’s the fluffy, airy, sugar-y, simple carbohydrate counterpart you might be used to.
+This alternative is made from paleo, whole food ingredients.
+It is not highly processed.
 This is a dense bun made of sweet potatoes, understand that.
 With that being said, it is incredibly filling and adds an extra kick of healthy fat and protein from the eggs.
-And, who doesn’t love sweet potatoes.
+And, who doesn’t love sweet potatoes!

 Paleo Sweet Potato Bun